 Visitor Access to Building

-• In order to limit potential exposure for staff and students, visitors will not be permitted beyond the school office.
+• In order to limit potential exposure for staff and students, visitors will not be permitted beyond the school office without an appointment.

 • Families are encouraged to contact the office by phone rather than entering the building.

-• All individuals entering the building and visiting the office area will be required to wear a face covering and complete a school provided screening.
+• We recommend individuals entering the building and visiting the office area to wear a face covering.

 Hand Washing/Sanitizing Expectations